dunkeroni/krita-stable-horde/README.md

       - **Inpainting:** Erase a part of an image and generate a new image which has the erased part filled.
 The erased part is filled based on your prompt.
 To erase, select in Krita the eraser mode or use an eraser brush preset.
 If you make a selection, please make sure to remove this selection before generating by clicking on the image.

    - **NSFW:** If you want to send a prompt, which is excplicitly NSFW (Not Safe For Work).
-      - If you flag your request as NSFW, only servers, which accept NSFW prompts, work on the request.
-It's very likely, that it takes then longer than usual to generate the image.
+      - If you flag your request as NSFW, only servers which accept NSFW prompts work on the request.
 If you don't flag the prompt, but it is NSFW, you will receive a black image.
       - If you didn't flag your request as NSFW and don't prompt NSFW, you will receive in some cases a black image, although it's not NSFW (false positive).
 Just rerun the generation in that case.

    - **Seed:** This parameter is optional.
 If it is empty, a random seed will be generated on the server.
 If you use a seed, the same image is generated again in the case the same parameters for init strength, steps, etc. are used.
 A slightly different image will be generated, if the parameters are modified.
 You find the seed as part of the layer name of the layer, where the generated image is displayed.